defano/wyldcard/README.md

 put "[redacted]" into the selection
 ```

-List selections (from fields whose `autoSelect` property is `true`) are not treated as part of the selection.
-On some systems, its possible to have multiple selections within different fields active on the same card.
-In this case, only the last selected region of text becomes `the selection`.

 #### The `target` container

 The `target` is somewhat unusual in that it is both a HyperTalk function (when used with `the`, as in `the target`) but also refers to a part itself.
-The built-in function `the target` returns a string expression referring to the part that the current message was originally sent to; `target` refers to that part itself.
+The built-in function `the target` returns a string expression referring to the part that the current message was originally sent to; `target` refers to the part itself.

 For example, consider the behavior of this script when added to a card field:

 ```
 on mouseUp
-  answer the target   -- displays 'card field id xxx' answer target       -- displays the text of this field end mouseUp
+  answer the target   -- displays 'card field id x' answer target       -- displays the text of this field end mouseUp
 ```